 Electrical messages, by which our body communicates with itself, are conducted through the medium of water, which (among other things) cushions and protects the nerves, so they don't short-circuit.
 This is why the brain contains so much water (77%).

 Water also keeps our bodies plump and well lubricated.
 People with too much water bloat up (edema).
 People with too little grow thin and wrinkled (dehydration).
 Both conditions either affect or are caused by unhealthy kidneys.

 The kidneys are the organs responsible for cleaning the body's blood.
 They have three main functions:

 To clean waste products from the blood and get rid of them.

-To adjust the pH of the blood, keeping the body slightly alkaline, rather than acidic.
+To adjust the pH of the blood—keeping the body slightly alkaline, rather than acidic.
 This helps beneficial bacteria to function properly, and keeps the mucous walls of organs properly plush (rather than eaten away, like acid does).
 It also prevents most of the harmful microorganisms from reproducing, since most of them need an acidic environment to do so.

 How a Healthy Kidney Functions

+This description can be technical, but it's also very interesting.
 Follow the diagram below, as I explain how the kidneys work.

 - Renal pyramid